felixlu/awesome-stars/topics.md

 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
 Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Azure /  DeepSeek), Knowledge Base (file upload / knowledge management
-- [facefusion/facefusion](https://github.com/facefusion/facefusion) - Next generation face swapper and enhancer
+- [facefusion/facefusion](https://github.com/facefusion/facefusion) - Industry leading face manipulation platform
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.
 - [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
 - [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.